ardatan/graphql-mesh/website/docs/handlers/json-schema.md

 sidebar_label: JSON Schema
 ---

-This handler allow you to load any remote REST service, and describe it's request/response using the YAML config.
+This handler allows you to load any remote REST service, and describe it's request/response using the YAML config.

 With this handler, you can easily customize and control the built GraphQL schema.